tshankar/nwo-case-study/README.md

 $score(w, q) = \frac{\sum_{w \in T}(weight(w))}{count(q)}$

 Each word `w` scored is only counted once per tweet, and only if it is not the query word.

+Instead of querying BigQuery directly for each input word, ~70k tweets are sampled randomly from the BigQuery table upon the first query and are cached for following queries.

 ## Setup
 ### Dependencies